sn-chege/emmis.lonestarenterprises.co.ke/README.md

 # EMMIS - Equipment Maintenance Management Information System

-A comprehensive backend system for managing equipment maintenance, customers, assets, work orders, and more.
+A comprehensive backend system for managing and maintaining equipment, customers, assets, work orders, and more.

 ## Backend Features